- The National Trails

 Certain lengths of the Peddars Way can be legally driven by motor vehicles but vehicles are prohibited on the Norfolk Coast Path.

 The Peddars Way is suitable for small numbers of vehicles to a maximum of four in any convoy.
-The short section of the Peddars Way between the A148 and B1153 that was closed to enable the ploughing, shaping and re-seeding of the surface is now open.

 Download our guide to vehicle and trial bike access on the Peddars Way from the Leaflets page.